eBork1/Projects-Exercises/docs/projects/weather-app.md

 - Get weather based on location data (no need for user input)
 - Use more data provided by the api (forecast data, historical data, daily change in weather, etc.)
+- Create a list of Personas that could be used in an MVP

 #### If you finish early...